mickeypearce/oradew-vscode/README.md

 **Setup**

-- `Initialize Workspace/Version` - Create configuration files: `dbconfig.json` and `oradewrc.json`, create workspace folder structure and initialize git repository when starting from scratch (new workspace).
+- `Initialize Workspace` - Create configuration files: `dbconfig.json` and `oradewrc.json`, create workspace folder structure and initialize git repository when starting from scratch (new workspace).
 Clear logs, package and scripts: prepare workspace for a new version/feature when executed in a non-empty workspace.
 - `Import All Source from DB` - Create Source files from DB objects

 **Build**